Newborn Breathing Conditions

 Pneumonia

-Pneumonia is an infection of the lung caused by bacteria , viruses , or fungi .
+Pneumonia is an infection of the lung caused by bacteria , virus , or fungi .
 Newborns may experience symptoms that range from mild to serious depending on the cause and how quickly treatment is started.1

 Learn about pneumonia and its symptoms in people of all ages.